 Several of our aircraft sales are made to new owners who are unsure of who to use for insurance, training, paperwork etc. We provide them with recommendations for insurance, financing, local pilots and handle all FAA paperwork required for the sale.

 Approximately 20% of our sales are made overseas.
-We are a licesned export broker, and work with several organizations that assist with the entire process.
+We are a licensed export broker, and work with several organizations that assist with the entire process.

-This includes a local shop who disassembles the aircraft, a freight fowarder and FAA D.A.R. who can issue a Certificate of Airworthiness for Standard certified aircraft.
-In addtion to the aircraft shipments, we have ferried T-6’s and T-28’s to Europe.
+This includes a local shop who disassembles the aircraft, a freight forwarder and FAA D.A.R. who can issue a Certificate of Airworthiness for Standard certified aircraft.
+In addition to the aircraft shipments, we have ferried T-6’s and T-28’s to Europe.